ShashwathNextgen/DevOps/README.md

 Navigate through the root directory (/) and explore its subdirectories (/bin, /etc, /var, etc.) to examine their roles in the file system hierarchy.
 File and Process Management:

-Use commands like ps (process status), top (dynamic real-time view of system processes), kill (terminate processes), and nice (adjust process priority) to manage and monitor system processes.
+Use commands like ps (process status), top (dynamic real-time view of system processes), kill (terminate processes), and nice (adjust process priority) to manage and m>Change File Permissions:
-Change File Permissions:

 Use the chmod command to manage file permissions, practicing both symbolic and numeric modes to set permissions for files and directories.
 User Account Creation and Deletion: